spacer

 Research, audit, teaching and management opportunities

-Aberdeen is an excellent location to live as well as to train.
 The University of Aberdeen Medical School is based on the ARI campus as is the Institute of Medical Sciences which is a university research facility.
-The Suttie Centre for Teaching and Learning in Healthcare is a large on site recently built facility managed jointly by the University and NHS Grampian ( The Suttie Centre ).
+For this reason, ARI is frequently a recruitment centre for national and international research projects.
+The Suttie Centre for Teaching and Learning in Healthcare is a large on site recently built facility managed jointly by the University and NHS Grampian (The Suttie Centre).
+Raigmore Hospital has its own affiliated clinical skills centre hosting a variety of life support and other courses.
+Gilbert Bain Hospital has a dedicated simulation and training area within the hospital and locally run life support courses.
+This provides trainees with ample opportunity to participate and instruct on medical courses.

 Where is the training delivered?